The Current

 Birthdays:

-Singer-songwriter Kris Kristofferson is 87.
-His hits include "Me And Bobby McGee" and "Help Me Make It Through The Night".
+Singer-songwriter Kris Kristofferson was born on this day in 1936.
+He died on Sept.
+28, 2024.
+His hits include "Me And Bobby McGee" and "Help Me Make It Through The Night."

-Larry Junstrom, a founding member of Lynyrd Skynyrd and longstanding bassist with the band, was born in 1949.
+Larry Junstrom, bassist for .38 Special and founding member of Lynyrd Skynyrd, was born today in 1949.

 Highlights for Today in Music History are gathered from This Day in Music, Paul Shaffer's Day in Rock, Song Facts and Wikipedia.